-A basic cruise kit A. This kit consists of six 5 micron filters and two packs of SC-1 storage chemical.
+A basic cruise kit B. This kit consists of three 5 micron filters, three 20 micron filters and two packs of SC-1 storage chemical.

 Cruising 2 to 6 months at a time.

 Two basic cruise kits, one replacement charcoal filter, and one replacement feed pump head.